RishamChandi/OrderTransformer/replit.md

 - Improved encoding support and line item extraction
 - Fixed UTF-8 encoding issues with multiple fallback encodings
 - Enhanced table parsing for specific UNFI West format
+- Updated to use Prod# instead of Vendor P.N. for item mapping
-- Added item mapping support with Vendor P.N. handling
+- Added comprehensive item mapping database with 71 Prod# to ItemNumber mappings
 - Hardcoded SaleStoreName and StoreName to "KL - Richmond" for UNFI West orders

 ### Mapping System Enhancement